CollinHeist/TitleCardMaker/docs/getting_started/connections/tautulli.md

 :fontawesome-solid-gears: Gear icon in the top right.
 4. From the left navigation bar, open the `Web Interface` settings.
-5. Scroll to the bottom, and ensure the `Enable API` checkbox is checked, then show and copy the generated API key - it should be a 32-character long string of numbers and the letters between A and F.
+5. Scroll to the bottom, and ensure the `Enable API` checkbox is checked, then show and copy the generated API key.

     ??? danger "Security Warning"